 The good news for financial decision-makers (and end-user employees) is that digital signage should now be a feature in any modern intranet you are using or considering.

 Intranet admins can easily create relevant content and broadcast it on existing screens using URLs or low-cost Windows PC sticks.
-This may reduce costs and optimize usage of the organization’s existing infrastructure.
+This may reduce costs and optimize technology usage in the organization’s existing infrastructure.

 17. Use your intranet to improve social selling

 Not every tool within the digital workplace will lead to increased sales and better brand awareness, but your intranet can, especially when you customize individual employee experiences to effectively create both a sales and marketing portal from one intranet.